Combe Longa, St Laurence Church

 Stonesfield, St James the Great Church - 1.4 miles (Historic Church)

 Blenheim Palace - 1.7 miles (Historic House)

-Oxfordshire County Museum - 2 miles (Museum)
+Oxfordshire Museum - 2 miles (Museum)

 North Leigh, St Mary's Church - 2.3 miles (Historic Church)

 Bladon Church & Churchill's Grave - 2.3 miles (Historic Church)

 Charlbury Museum - 4.2 miles (Museum)